mdn/content/files/en-us/learn/server-side/express_nodejs/mongoose/index.md

 As a general rule, you should consider both the features provided and the "community activity" (downloads, contributions, bug reports, quality of documentation, etc.) when selecting a solution.
 At the time of writing Mongoose is by far the most popular ODM, and is a reasonable choice if you're using MongoDB for your database.

-### Using Mongoose and MongoDb for the LocalLibrary
+### Using Mongoose and MongoDB for the LocalLibrary

 For the _Local Library_ example (and the rest of this topic) we're going to use the [Mongoose ODM](https://www.npmjs.com/package/mongoose) to access our library data.
 Mongoose acts as a front end to [MongoDB](https://www.mongodb.com/what-is-mongodb), an open source [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that uses a document-oriented data model.
 A "collection" of "documents" in a MongoDB database [is analogous to](https://docs.mongodb.com/manual/core/databases-and-collections/#collections) a "table" of "rows" in a relational database.